Challenge Overview and Description

 - Prize money will be awarded to the team leaders of the winning entries.
 Any sharing or redistribution of the prize money will be at the discretion of the team leader.

-- COSEE Florida, the contest coordinators, and member of the steering committee will not respond to any claims or inquiries regarding contest results.
+- COSEE Florida, the contest coordinators, and members of the Ocean 180 steering committee will not respond to any claims or inquiries regarding contest results.

-- COSEE Florida, the contest coordinators, and the steering committee have the final say on any point or condition not outlined in the contest guidelines and rules.
+- COSEE Florida, the contest coordinators, and members of the Ocean 180 steering committee have the final say on any point or condition not outlined in the contest guidelines and rules.

 - Contest judges are not eligible to enter the contest.